top of page

 2. Identify Your Target Audience

 To make your solution on-demand for many users, you should study their requirements and needs.
-To do this, you can visit Quora or Reddit and make polls for audience definition.
+To do this, you can visit Quora or Reddit and create polls to define your audience.
 Their answers will guide you in developing the project and help you determine what features to implement and which solutions to use.

 3. Consider the Interface

-The UI/UX design ranges according to the audience.
-However, regardless of the users' age, the universal concepts to stick to are user-friendliness, cleanliness, and intuitiveness.
+The UI/UX design varies according to the audience.
+However, regardless of users' age, the universal principles to adhere to are user-friendliness, cleanliness, and intuitiveness.
 Its key objective is to allow the audience to concentrate on the educational process and the courses’ delivered information without distraction.

 4. Decide on MVP Functionality

-Before getting to the MVP development, you should draw up and provide a clear overview of the functionality to implement.
+Before getting to MVP development, you should draw up and provide a clear overview of the functionality to be implemented.
 As mentioned earlier, the features should comply with the needs of the first customers.
-This version of the product is beneficial as it enables the deployment of the application at a decreased time and at a lower cost.
+This version of the product is beneficial as it enables the deployment of the application in less time and at a lower cost.

 Moreover, more sophisticated functionality elements may be implemented after the launch.
 The list of potential extra features: